 Organisations will need to establish if they need to appoint a Data Protection Officer.
 All public authorities and private companies involved in regular monitoring or large-scale processing of sensitive data will need to appoint a Data Protection Officer.
 The Data Protection Officer will advise on GDPR obligations, monitor compliance and liaise with the data protection authority (ICO).
 There is no express requirement for them to hold a professional qualification or certification, however they are required to have knowledge, support and authority to undertake their responsibilities effectively.

-How to prepare now / key considerations and actions from a HR perspective
+How to prepare now and key considerations and actions from a HR perspective

 Although many of the GDPR’s main concepts and principles are much the same as those in the current data protection act (DPA), as outlined above, there are various enhancements to the existing principles.
 Important steps to take now include: